 Availability and how to book Whitewalls

 Members can use the cottage at any time that bunks are available on a first-come-first-served basis and on club meet weekends.
 Up to 10 bunks are generally made available to visiting groups which leaves 6 bunks for club members who might come on an ad hoc basis.
 If a visiting club books less than 10 places then the remainder can be booked by another group on the same weekend.
 Visitors must use the cottage primarily for caving / speleological purposes.
 Costs are £6 per night for visitors and £3 per night for club members.
-If you have fewer people coming than places booked then please let us know in good time so we can offer spare places to others.Cottage bookings are made through the Cottage Warden giving the following information:- name and address of the person taking responsibility for the well-being of the premises and to whom the key will be posted - name of their caving club- dates of the visit- number of bunk spaces required- details of any visitors under 18 years old (terms and conditions apply)If the cottage is available then a key deposit will be required in the form of a cheque for £20 made out to Chelsea Spelaeological Society.
-Once the key is returned, your key deposit cheque will be destroyed.
-If, however, you are a regular visitor then an undated cheque can be kept on file with CSS for convenience of both parties.A key will be issued within 10 days of the planned visit provided the deposit has been received.
+If you have fewer people coming than places booked then please let us know in good time so we can offer spare places to others.Cottage bookings are made through the Cottage Warden giving the following information:- name and address of the person taking responsibility for the well-being of the premises- name of their caving club- dates of the visit- number of bunk spaces required- whether any visitors are under 18 years old (terms and conditions apply)If the cottage is available then a key/booking deposit will be required in the form of a cheque for £20 made out to Chelsea Spelaeological Society.
+Your deposit cheque will be destroyed after your visit.
+If, however, you are a regular visitor then an undated cheque can be kept on file with CSS for convenience of both parties.A key code will be issued within 10 days of the planned visit provided the deposit has been received.
 All visitors must sign in the cottage logbook in the common room.
 Payment of hut fees can be done at Whitewalls or by cheque when the key is returned.
 CSS may offset any unpaid hut fees or damages from key deposits.
-Please return keys promptly as other groups will need them.
+Please return keys to the key safe as other groups will need them.

 How to reach Whitewalls (NP8 1LG)